 Dr. Rodriguez is an Assistant Professor at the Silberman School of Social Work at the City University of New York’s Hunter College.
-Her research interests intersect demography, data science, housing policy and social welfare.
-Currently, she has three active areas of research: (1) identifying the impacts of the U.S. foreclosure crisis on Latinos; (2) exploring how supervised machine learning can be used to scale up theoretically driven qualitative coding, and (3) using Twitter to understand the lived experience of marginalized communities in the United States.
+Her research interests intersect demography, computational social science (CSS), federal social policy and social work practice.
+Currently, she has two active areas of research: (1) designing ethical approaches to algorithmic decision making in human services and (2) using social media to understand the lived experience of marginalized communities in the United States, as amplified by digitally networked social movements.
 You can follow her on Twitter (@housingthecity).

 Open Source Projects: